etherspot/ETHLDN/README.md

 The prize includes $1,000 in USDC + a $250 voucher for a five-month subscription to the Etherspot services.

-### 3. Best development of Family Sponsor/Paymaster $600
+### 3. Best use of Arka paymaster $600

+Ideas of use-cases:
+- Crypto Venmo alternative using Paymaster, send money to emails/socials without having a wallet yet.
-Making it easy for one smart wallet to sponsor other wallets for certain/all transactions.
+- Family sponsor dapp - let one smart wallet sponsor a group of wallets transactions.

 The prize includes $500 in USDC + a $100 voucher for a two-month subscription to the Etherspot services.

 ### 4. Best dapp for assigning guardians to an Etherspot wallet $600